Year after year, I look forward to the holidays in New York City.

 The tree lighting on Rockefeller Plaza is a major celebration in the city.

-The Rockefeller Center Christmas Tree is lit on the first Wednesday after Thanksgiving at roughly 9 pm (21:00).
+2025-26 dates TBD.
+Last year, the Rockefeller Center Christmas Tree lit on Wednesday, December 4th at roughly 9 pm (21:00).

 Be sure to read our post on the Rockefeller Center Christmas Tree for more information including where to get a good view, the full dates and hours when the tree is lit up, and more.